lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 Defaults are used for the vast majority of tags.
 In any case each executable has its own unique set of tags, though they share many tags in common.

-Executables accept input from two primary streams : tags in the ctrl file and information through command-line switches.
+Executables accept input from two primary streams : tags in the ctrl file and additional information through command-line switches.

 To see what an executable tries to read from the ctrl file, invoke the executable with `--input`, e.g.

-   lmchk --input
+    $ lmchk --input

 `--input` tells **lmchk**{: style="color: blue"} to print out what it seeks.
 It exits without trying read any input; instead, it prints out a table of all the tags it tries to read, together with a brief description of the tag.